SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 Community-designed cases can be found on the
 [Smol Community Builds](./smol-slimes-community-builds.md) page.

+## Prebuilt Trackers

+### Pre-Order Official Butterfly Trackers

+Check link to more info: [Official Butterfly Trackers](../index.md#-introducing-the-butterfly-tracker--slimevrs-official-smol-tracker)

+### Community Built Trackers

+Check SlimeVR Discord has a `marketplace-forum`.
+It has community IMUs, modules, trackers, and straps

 ### 🚫 Prebuilt AliExpress Trackers
 <img src="img/alirespess-chrysalis-clone-tracker.webp" class="small-size-image">

 Unauthorized copies of community designs with poor quality control — strongly avoid.

+**Information based on community experience:**

 - Can ship with unreliable or nonfunctional firmware
 - Lower-quality components and inadequate testing